 Mass Timber Acoustic Perfomance

-In collaboration with the TallWood Design Institute and the Oregon Economic Development Authority
+In collaboration with the TallWood Design Institute

 The use of mass timber panels is becoming a popular choice for construction due to concerns about climate change, resource sustainability, the need for construction efficiencies and the human biophilic affinity for wood.
 Using industry standards as a starting point for designing a series of floor and wall assemblies, we hope to find high performing cost-effective acoustic solutions for mass timber assemblies that can be readily adopted by design teams and jurisdictional authorities.